-Co-expression among genes co-annotated to GO terms was compared to random gene sets of the same size to generate p-values.
+Co-expression among co-annotated GO terms genes was compared to random gene sets of the same size to generate a p-values.
 Noise was introduced by varying the missing candidate rate (MCR) or false candidate rate (FCR).
 Missing candidates were removed in proportion to the values in the table, while false candidates were introduced using SNP-to-gene mapping values (see WindowSize and FlankLimit).
 FCR values are reported as averages across 10 percent quantiles (see Fig. 5).

 Supp.
 Table 5